couchbaselabs/try-cb-python/README.md

 CB_PSWD=...
 ```

-Then simply start the backend and frontend services only:
+Then start the backend and frontend services only:

 ```
 docker-compose up backend frontend
 ```

-The `backend` docker service uses a wrapper we have provided called `wait-for-couchbase.sh` which checks the database state, and creates the Full Text Search index.
+The `backend` docker service uses a wrapper called `wait-for-couchbase.sh` which checks the database state, and creates the Search index.

 > **_NOTE_**: If you are choosing to run the backend without this wrapper, see below for how to create the index manually.

-### Running the backend manually
+### Running the Backend Manually

-If you want to run the Python API yourself without using Docker, you will need to ensure that you have `Python 3.7` or higher installed on your machine.
+If you want to run the Python API yourself without using Docker, you need to have `Python 3.7` or later installed on your machine.
 You may still use Docker to run the Database and Frontend components if desired.

 Install the dependencies: